upyun/node-sdk/README.md

 # Note

-The original owner of [`upyun npm package`](https://www.npmjs.org/package/upyun) was [James Chen](http://ashchan.com)
+The previous owner of [`upyun npm package`](https://www.npmjs.org/package/upyun) was [James Chen](http://ashchan.com)

-After consultation with James, this package has been transfered to official upyun dev. team.
+After consultation with James, this package has been transfered to official upyun develop team.

-Any futher update and maintenance will conducted by upyun dev. team and subsequent versions will not be associated with the original project.
+Any futher update and maintenance will conducted by upyun develop team and subsequent versions will not be associated with the original project.

 In npm registry, `"upyun": "<=0.0.3"` were published as [node-upyun](https://github.com/ashchan/node-upyun) by [James Chen](http://ashchan.com).

-__Thanks to  [James Chen](http://ashchan.com)  for his contribution to upyun.__
+__Thanks to  [James Chen](http://ashchan.com)  for his contribution to UPYUN.__